catedeguzman-it/brain_bytes/README.md

 ## Project Goals
 - Implement a containerized application with proper networking
 - Create an automated CI/CD pipeline using GitHub Actions
-- Deploy the application to Oracle Cloud Free Tier
+- Deploy the application to Render Cloud Free Tier
 - Set up monitoring and observability tools

 ## Technology Stack